 Ever catch a triangle on someone, and then you're just unable to finish the triangle choke for whatever reason?
 Maybe your partner has a super thick neck, or maybe they just don't seem to have any carotid arteries (or maybe your legs are shorter).
 What can you do?

 Never fear!
 The triangle position is here.
 It's time to start thinking of the triangle as not only a submission, but also as a place from which you can finish a plethora of arm attacks.
 What follows are the highest percentage attacks on the upper body once you've caught the triangle position, but can't (or don't want to) finish the choke.

 So you've got the triangle locked in, but you aren't able to get the finish.
-Almost immediately, you can start to work on the far arm, or the arm that's outside of the triangle.
+Almost immediately, you can start to work on the far arm or the arm that's outside of the triangle.
 In the videos, I'm attacking my partner's left arm during this first part.
-Here, there are two basic attacks concepts: straight and bent armbars, and within those two, there are additional attacks.
+Here, there are two basic attack concepts: straight and bent armbars, and within those two, there are additional attacks.